Categories

 The national finalists showcased inspiring ideas ranging from early-warning disaster systems, AI-powered emergency response, to sustainable robotics for post-disaster recovery.
 Their dedication is proof that when young minds are equipped with the right tools, mentorship, and learning spaces, they can innovate for impact.

-Gallery - National Championship
+Gallery - National Championship 2024/2025 edition

 Category 1